 While burnt food (carbon) is effectively inert (meaning it won’t react with anything), chances are the food is not entirely burned.
-By using an alkaline substance like baking soda, we can saponify (literally turn to soap) any fats in the burnt stuff (this both changes the physical makeup of the burned stuff and also reduces friction making it much easier to remove).
+By using an alkaline substance like baking soda, I can saponify (literally turn to soap) any fats in the burnt stuff (this both changes the physical makeup of the burned stuff and also reduces friction making it much easier to remove).

 Never immediately apply vinegar with your baking soda.
 It will neutralize it and you just end up with fizzy water.
 You can apply vinegar after letting the paste sit, but you really should be able to just wash it out with soap and warm water.

 Can You Use Steel Wool on Anodized Cookware?